| Internet-Draft | Mission Security Model | August 2026 |

 Four assumptions hold across the whole model:¶

 Sender-constrained credentials.
-Mission-bound tokens are sender-constrained ([I-D.draft-mcguinness-oauth-mission]); a token exfiltrated without its proof-of-possession key is unusable.
-The model assumes the proof-of-possession mechanism is sound and keys are protected by their holder.¶
+Where Mission-bound tokens are sender-constrained (recommended by the OAuth binding, [I-D.draft-mcguinness-oauth-mission]), a token exfiltrated without its proof-of-possession key is unusable, and the model assumes the proof-of-possession mechanism is sound and keys are protected by their holder.
+Where a deployment issues bearer tokens instead, an exfiltrated token is usable until it expires, and the stolen-token residual (Section 9) applies in full.¶

 Fail-closed on authority, fail-safe on inert evidence.
 Wherever a trusted component cannot establish an authority-relevant fact it needs (Mission state, a completion event, a verifiable decision), the relying component refuses rather than proceeds; a deployment that fails open at any such point forfeits the guarantee that point protects.
+The same principle governs capability gaps: a consented consumption bound the deployment cannot meter is refused, not rendered as enforced ([I-D.draft-mcguinness-mission-metering]).
 Unavailability of inert evidence (a consent-evidence retrieval, the transparency feed, a Mandate) is recorded and is never by itself grounds for refusal ([I-D.draft-mcguinness-mission-audit]); tampered inert evidence is an integrity failure, handled by the profile that defines the artifact.¶

 Role-scoped trust anchors.
 A party trusted in one role (Mission issuer, evidence producer for one evidence type, SET transmitter, Transparency Service) is not thereby trusted in any other, and issuer trust is established by local policy or metadata, never inferred from being named inside a signed artifact ([I-D.draft-mcguinness-mission-audit], [I-D.draft-mcguinness-mission-mandate], [I-D.draft-mcguinness-oauth-mission-cross-domain]).
 The identity-assertion trust framework and its domain-authorized-issuer method ([I-D.draft-mcguinness-oauth-id-assertion-framework], [I-D.draft-mcguinness-oauth-domain-authorized-issuer]) are concrete publication and evaluation mechanisms for such policy.¶